6.2.1 Revenue responsibility

 Source: ACRL Board, January 1986

 Since its establishment, ACRL's Colleagues program has supported ACRL programs and activities directly or indirectly by providing such things as scholarships, honoraria for speakers, Internet access, receptions and refreshment breaks, virtual conference, and more.
-The ACRL Colleagues Program has five levels of giving:
+The ACRL Colleagues Program has six levels of giving:

 Summa cum laude ($30,000+)